Most species develop in meat or animal carcasses, but if these are not available they will use animal excrement, decaying vegetation and/or garbage.

 House fly control requires a commitment to vigilant sanitation.
 Remove trash regularly and use well-sealing garbage receptacles to get rid of house flies around waste bins.
 Clean up pet waste immediately.
 Use fine mesh screens on doors and windows to prevent fly entry.

-Adults can often be found at flowers or on larval food materials which consist of moist decaying organic matter.
+Adults can often be found on flowers or on larval food materials, which consist of moist decaying organic matter.
 Because they frequent such unsanitary places, they may transport various disease-causing organisms to food materials.
 Adults have a peculiar habit of rapidly running across windows, TV screens, tables, walls and plant foliage.

 Phorid flies can occur in large numbers and become a significant nuisance.
 They can potentially transmit disease organisms because they visit rotting foods and generally unclean areas.
 They can be particularly troublesome in hospital setting.

 The best way to control phorid flies is to control adults and to keep the drains clean using periodic cleaning.
 A pest management professional can use an enzyme to break down the film that is hospitable to phorid flies.